Pipeline spills 300,000 gallons of diesel near New Orleans

 Associated Press

-NEW ORLEANS (AP) — A severely corroded pipeline ruptured and spilled more than 300,000 gallons (1.1 million liters) of diesel fuel just outside New Orleans, according to federal records.
+NEW ORLEANS (AP) — A severely corroded pipeline ruptured and spilled more than 300,000 gallons (1.1 million liters) of diesel fuel just outside New Orleans after needed repairs on the line were delayed by its operator, according to federal records.

+Most of the fuel drained into and was skimmed out of two artificial ponds called “borrow pits,” state and local officials said.

-The spill from the 16-inch (40-centimeter) diameter line operated by Collins Pipeline Co. was discovered Dec.
+The spill from the 16-inch-diameter (40-centimeter-diameter) line operated by Collins Pipeline Co. was discovered Dec.
 27 near a levee in St. Bernard Parish, just east of New Orleans, according to documents from the Pipeline and Hazardous Materials Safety Administration.

-A pipeline safety advocate said it was “maddening” that the corrosion was known about for more than a year prior to the spill yet fuel kept flowing through the 125-mile-long (200-kilometer-long) line from a refinery in Chalmette to a storage terminal in Collins, Mississippi.
+A pipeline safety advocate said it was “maddening” that the corrosion was known about for more than a year prior to the spill yet fuel kept flowing through the 125-mile-long (200-kilometer-long) line from Chalmette to a storage terminal in Collins, Mississippi.

 “It’s especially maddening to learn that Collins Pipeline’s initial analysis deemed the pipe in such poor condition that it warranted an immediate repair,” said Bill Caram with the Pipeline Safety Trust.
 The Bellingham, Washington-based organization advocates for more stringent oversight of the nation’s sprawling network of pipelines transporting oil, natural gas and other hazardous fuels.

-Collins Pipeline is a subsidiary of Parsippany, New Jersey-based PBF Energy Inc. Company representatives did not immediately respond to email and telephone messages seeking comment.
+Collins Pipeline is a subsidiary of Parsippany, New Jersey-based PBF Energy Inc., which owns six petroleum refineries in the U.S. including the Chalmette Refinery in St. Bernard Parish.

+The company has repaired the line since the spill and resumed operations, PBF Vice President Michael Karlovich told The Associated Press in an email Wednesday.

+Karlovich said work to recover fuel that spilled into the artificial ponds had been completed with about 323,000 gallons (1.2 million liters) of diesel collected — a figure that includes both spilled fuel and diesel that was remaining inside the pipeline after the accident.
+He did not provide a breakdown.

+“Although we continue to remediate and monitor the area, on-water recovery operations have been completed,” Karlovich said.
+He said the site was about 4.5 miles (7 kilometers) from the Mississippi River, not just a few hundred feet away as federal officials had said.

-In a Dec.
-30 order for the line to remain shut down until repairs have been completed, federal officials said based on preliminary reports that the probable cause of the spill was “likely localized corrosion and metal loss.”
+In an order to PBF Chairman Thomas Nimbley describing the steps the company had to take before it restarted the line, the associate administrator of the federal pipeline safety agency, Alan Mayberry, identified the probable cause of the spill as “localized corrosion and metal loss” based on preliminary reports.

-A PBF Energy representative had said in an October 2021 email to federal pipeline regulators that the company was still awaiting federal and state approval to repair the corrosion found in the vicinity of where the spill occurred, according to federal records.
+More than two months before the spill, a PBF Energy representative said in an October 2021 email to federal pipeline regulators that the company had completed repairs on another flawed section of the line, but was still awaiting approval to address the corrosion found in the vicinity of the rupture site, according to federal records.

-That work was anticipated to begin later this month once the company received permits from the U.S. Army Corps of Engineers and the Louisiana Coastal Protection and Restoration Authority, PBF Energy regulatory compliance director Thomas McLane said in the email.

-The company had reduced pressure inside the line in November 2020, shortly after the corrosion was first found, and reduced it even more in November 2021 because it had not repaired the line within the time frame required under federal regulations, according to pipeline officials.
+The company already had reduced pressure inside the line in November 2020, shortly after the corrosion was first found.
+The company reduced the pressure it slightly more in November 2021 because it had not repaired the line within a time frame required under federal regulations, according to pipeline officials.

 The spill had not been previously publicly reported.